The Australian Government will fund a wage increase for the early childhood education and care (ECEC) workforce through a worker retention payment.

 - 5% increase in February.

-This advance will then be recovered via reduced payments from August to October.
+This advance will be recovered via reduced payments from August to October.
 This helps balance monthly payments over each 12-month period.

 Providers with multiple services may experience months where similar services receive slightly differing funding levels.